Sleighs/Mint-2048/# notes.md

     - pause time when game pauses
     - say paused somewhere

+- put rules in the game
+    - how combos work

+    - how undos work
+        - gold undo preserves combo
+    - the abilities

+- show the user what game type they are playing
+    - undo type
+    -

 ## done
 - change mobile power info visibility
     - maybe have a special dialogue box within the game area
+- create ref for window and use instead of mediaquery
+- touch functions
+- high score cookies
+    - save
+    - clear